Our dentists at Alexis Dental and Madison Dental provide children's dental services to the Windsor and Belle River communities.

 Children generally need x-rays more often than adults since their mouths grow and change rapidly.
-We use X-rays to survey erupting teeth, diagnose bone diseases, analyze the extent of an oral injury, or plan orthodontic treatment.
+We use x-rays to survey erupting teeth, diagnose bone diseases, analyze the extent of an oral injury, or plan orthodontic treatment.

-Pediatric X-rays allow our children's dentists to treat conditions that cannot be visually detected during an oral examination.
+Pediatric x-rays allow our children's dentists to treat conditions that cannot be visually detected during an oral examination.
 If treated early, dental care will be less invasive.

 We provide special fillings for children that have chipped or broken teeth.

 Root therapy focuses on the pulp of the tooth.
 This pulp contains nerves and blood vessels that supply nutrients to a child's tooth.
-Root therpy is performed in order to save the tooth when the pulp gets infected or injured.
+Root therapy is performed in order to save the tooth when the pulp gets infected or injured.
 During treatment, the hollow area inside the tooth is cleaned, disinfected and filled.

 Symptoms that indicate a need for root therapy can include toothache, sensitivity to hot and cold, or large cracks in the teeth.
-We recommend your child see a children's dentists if they experience one or more of these symptoms.
+We recommend your child see a children's dentist if they experience one or more of these symptoms.

 Ready to book your appointment?
 It’s easy!
 Contact us today.